PelionIoT/distro-pelion-edge/README.md

 essentials  and `pelion-bionic-source`  with  additional  packages required  for generating source packages (for example git, npm, python).

+To build packages for other distributions, replace `pelion-bionic` with the name of the distribution.
+For example, to build for Debian 10, use `debian-buster`.

 The system is configured to use `sudo` without a password.